carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 - The next kind is Symbolic AI, which was used to beat the grand chess master in the 90s and works by calculating many eventualities in order to find the best solution.
 - The most recent type and one that has made huge leaps in recent years is Machine Learning.

-In the next episodes we will consider what tasks AI can do and its role in scientific research.
+In the next episodes, we will consider what tasks AI can do and its role in scientific research.

 {% include links.md %}